The other day I planned on baking my favorite cookies, confident that I had all the ingredients.

 Being out of baking soda doesn’t mean you’re out of luck and can’t make your favorite cookies.
 I have listed some of the best substitutes that you can use when making cookies.

-However, for me, the best substitute out of all must be a double-acting baking powder because it closely matches the chemical reacting of baking soda in a recipe.
+However, for me, the best substitute out of all must be a double-acting baking powder because it closely matches the chemical reaction of baking soda in a recipe.
 You will have to make a little adjustment with the acidic ingredients, but that doesn’t matter much, does it?

 So, the next time you’re looking for a baking soda substitute head back to this list of substitutes and see which ingredients you have on hand, and make it work for you.